 Your data will only be used for sending the requested document(s) and for emailing any related information or material that we might offer in any future.
 If we do so, you will always be provided with a link for unsubscribing if you desire to do so.

 The immobilizer unit in your BMW (EWS unit) manages the security system, taking care that the codes in your transponder car keys (coded RFID chip inside the key handle) matches the codes stored in the EWS unit itself.
 If it matches, it sends to the DME an OK signal to start the engine.
 Otherwise, the starter and the ignition will be disabled.

-Schematic of the EWS-II system in your 325i E36:
+Block diagram of the EWS-II system in your 325i E36:

-Part of the purpose of an EWS DELETE chip is just that, deleting the security system, so the car can start and function with any key as long as it is cut to match the lock.
-We don’t have an EWS delete chip, but the chip we have can be used along with some simple wiring tampering to delete EWS and to boost performance at the same time.
+One of the purposes of the EWS DELETE chips is disabling the security system, so the car can start and run with any key as long as it is mechanically cut to match the lock cylinder.
+The other purpose is to boost performance through reprogrammed fuel and ignition maps.

-Identifying wire #66:
+Identifying wire #66